 My Immediate Environment

-Our toddlers have established a sense of self and a secure base and foundation with their families, key group and key workers within their first year with us.
+Our toddlers have established a sense of self and a secure base and foundation with their families, key groups and key workers within their first year with us.
 Now, we start to introduce them to the immediate environment and society in which they live to introduce them to the people who make our cities work.
-We look at the seasons and changes, the rural landscape and, of course, the city scapes...
+We look at the seasons and changes, the rural landscape and, of course, the cityscapes.

 In January, it's a time for renewal and rebirth.
-We celebrate the turning of the year with a nursery celebration that helps our children understand the passing of the old, the passing of time and the excitement that the new year can bring.
-We look forward to the changing of the seasons to bring the Spring and renewal
+We celebrate the turning of the year with a nursery celebration that helps our children understand the passing of time and the excitement that the new year can bring.

-People who HelpAs part of our investigation into the people and communities in which we live, and given that we're in the heart of the city, we investigate the different jobs and occupations our parents, family and friends have to better understand how cities function...
+Given that we're in the heart of the city, we investigate the different jobs and occupations our parents, family and friends have to better understand how cities function.

-Loving LondonIt wouldn't be right to have a programme about our immediate environment without looking into the wonderful sights and sounds our city has to offer.
-And given we're in the middle of it, we can walk out, and see these spaces on our doorstep
+We explore our immediate environment looking into the wonderful sights and sounds of our city.
+Since we're in the middle of it, we just walk out and see these spaces on our doorstep.

-It's the build up to the Christmas holidays and we try to get into the festive spirit by making decorations, wrapping up warm and understanding how the winter solstice is the end of the year before things are reborn into the new...
+It's the build-up to the Christmas holidays and we try to get into the festive spirit by making decorations and wrapping up warm before things are reborn into the new year.